2025 Badminton Asia Junior Championships

 The 2025 Badminton Asia Junior Championships (officially known as WONDR Badminton Asia Junior Championships 2025) was the 25th edition of the Asia continental junior championships to crown the best U-19 badminton players across Asia.
 This tournament will be held in Manahan Indoor Sports Hall, Surakarta, Central Java, Indonesia, between 18 and 27 July 2025.

 Tournament

 The 2025 Badminton Asia Junior Championships is organized by the Badminton Association of Indonesia, sanctioned by Badminton Asia.
 This tournament consists of mixed team and individual events.
-There are 17 teams competing in the mixed team event, which will be held from 18–22 July, while the individual events will be held from 23 to 27 July.
+There are 17 teams competing in the mixed team event, which will be held from 18 to 22 July, while the individual events will be held from 23 to 27 July.

 Venue

 This tournament was held at Manahan Indoor Sports Hall, Surakarta, Central Java, Indonesia.